rxOred/blog/content/post/practical-re/practical-re-answers.md

 4) edx:eax will be used.

-# THE-END
+In the next article, we will go through the last exercise

-In the next article, we will go through the last exercise :) Until then!
+#Spread Anarchy!